-After returning home from four stellar days of climbing sandstone in beautiful New River Gorge, I found myself with a three-day weekend ahead of me.
+After returning home from four days of climbing sandstone in beautiful New River Gorge, I found myself with a three-day weekend ahead of me.
 I consciously made the decision to kick it at my home base, Brooklyn, NY.
 I often feel guilty when I have a string of days off of work and I don’t spend it climbing, but the truth is that Brooklyn isn’t a bad place to hang your hat.
 I roughly calculated 175 days of rock climbing a year at this point in my life, which is nothing to sneeze at!
 (And then there’s this little nagging voice in my brain that keeps telling me I could get out more if I REALLY tried.)

-So, this past weekend I quit rock climbing.
-Sometimes, I need that balance between city life and nature, and sometimes, I need to not feel like I am only a rock climber.
-I awoke with the wind blowing through the large windows, gently caressing me awake.
-A full French press of coffee on the front porch later, I walked to Grand Army Plaza with my compost scraps.
-I love passing through the plaza on my way to work.
-There is something about The Soldiers and Sailors Arch that reminds me of The Arc de Triomphe in Paris, France.
+This past weekend I quit rock climbing—just a little break.
+Sometimes I need that balance between city life and nature.
+I awoke with the wind blowing through my large bedroom windows, gently caressing me awake.
+A full press of coffee on the front porch of our charming townhouse later, I then walked to Grand Army Plaza farmer’s market with some frozen compost scraps.
+I know, freezing compost—it’s such a city thing to do.

-Someone once told me: “You can’t hold climbing too close to you—it becomes like anything else in this life.
+Someone once told me, “You can’t hold climbing too close to you—it becomes like anything else in this life.
 If you hold it too close, you can’t see it for what it really is and truly love and appreciate it for the same.”

 Five years from the time I put on my first harness, I now understand that climbing is not my life.
 It’s because the person I am now has changed in big ways, and that’s partially thanks to climbing.
 I used to be afraid that it was all that I knew how to do.
-I don’t love climbing because it’s all that I have.
+I don’t love climbing because it’s all I have.
 I love what my life has become because climbing is a part of it, and I’ve used it as a stepping stone to help me get through the times I once believed I did not have the courage to do so.
 As it turns out, I have always had the courage.